Academic Affairs Mission

 Our dedication to creating educational experiences that advance equity, diversity, inclusion, and justice requires thoughtful, strategic actions, sustained commitment, and meaningful accountability by all members of the Academic Affairs team.

-- Create a more inclusive culture through initiatives designed to address equity gaps in outcomes, increase the number of underrepresented faculty, and curriculum oriented initiatives to promote inclusion through incrased awareness of social justice issues and preparation of students to engage in a diverse workforce.
+- Create a more inclusive culture through initiatives designed to address equity gaps in outcomes, increase support for and retention of underrepresented faculty, and curriculum-oriented initiatives to promote inclusion through incrased awareness of EDI issues and preparation of students to engage in a diverse workforce.

 - Enhancing interdisciplinary program innovation between academic units by reexamining the processes to support collaborations at the course and program level, developing an inventory and marketing current interdisciplinary initiatives as a branded experience to prospective students, and identifying potential innovations with high market demand.